ilanschnell/bitarray/doc/buffer.rst

 -----------------

-As of bitarray version 2.3, it is also possible to import the buffer from an object which exposes its buffer.
-Here the bytearray:
+As of bitarray version 2.3, it is also possible to import the buffer from an object that exposes its buffer.
+Here a ``bytearray`` object:

 .. code-block:: python